krnwonseungee/p2-guide/learning-competencies/week-4-lc.md

 * Implement secure authentication in a web application
 * Implement a user authorization scheme to limit unauthorized access to specific pages in a web application
 * Deploy a web application on a hosting server (like Heroku)
+* Implement a new feature and make changes across the MVC architecture to support the feature
+* Incorporate third-party gems into a web application using bundler

 ### HTTP